 Top of Page

-How to Read your Palms Step-by-Step Guide
+How to Read your Palms

-Read entertaining true stories of Ursula’s experiences as a reader, too, from her 35 years of studying and reading palms.
-She wishes to shine a light on the mystical philosophies behind the age-old questions of destiny and free will, and in the process, re-kindle the spirit of wonder that permeates this fascinating subject.
+I like to shine a light on the mystical philosophies behind the age-old questions of destiny and free will, and in the process, re-kindle the spirit of wonder that permeates this fascinating subject.

 No two hands are alike, and your lines do change, and if they do not, there is significance in that too.
-Each part of your hand holds a special meaning: your fingers and thumb, the size and shape of your hand, the swirls and patterns in your palm (skin ridge patterns), the lines themselves, and even the “empty” spaces where no lines exist.
+Each part of your hand holds a special meaning: the fingers and thumb, the size and shape of your hand, the swirls and patterns in your palm (skin ridge patterns), the lines themselves, and even “empty” spaces where no lines exist.

 Where did Palmistry come from?

-Author and Palmist, Andrew Fitzherbert, noted that even totally insane people wrote Palmistry books, too.
-In his invaluable work, "Palmists and Palmistry Books", he wrote about Watson Bradshaw, "In 1913 Watson Bradshaw published 'The Freak Hand", in which he set out to prove that his palm was actually a plan of the St. Paul's Cathedral...if his hand was super human and so was he, this was proof of the validity of Palmistry."
+Author and palmist, Andrew Fitzherbert, noted that even totally insane people wrote palmistry books.
+In his invaluable work, "Palmists and Palmistry Books", he wrote about Watson Bradshaw, 'In 1913 Watson Bradshaw published The Freak Hand, in which he set out to prove that his palm was actually a plan of the St. Paul's Cathedral...if his hand was super human and so was he, this was proof of the validity of Palmistry'.

 Yet I muse over an ancient Indian sage who once made a remarkable observation, "The hand should have one thumb and four fingers, and if there are any more, it is a very bad sign!"